ietf-wg-ppm/draft-ietf-ppm-dap-taskprov/draft-wang-ppm-dap-taskprov.md

 Once the client opts into a task, it may begin uploading reports for the task.
 Each upload request for that task MUST advertise the task configuration.
-The extension codepoint `taskprov` MUST be offered in the `extensions` field of both leader and helper's `PlaintextInputShare`.
+The extension codepoint `taskprov` MUST be offered in the `extensions` field of both Leader and Helper's `PlaintextInputShare`.
 In addition, each report's task ID MUST be computed as described in {{construct-task-id}}.

 The `taskprov` extension type is defined as follows: